jeevanp03/my_furhat_backend/README.md

    poetry install
    ```

-   This will update the `poetry.lock` file and install dependencies into Poetry’s virtual environment.
+   This will update the `poetry.lock` file and install dependencies into Poetry's virtual environment.

 3. **Activate the Poetry Environment**
    It's important to activate your Poetry environment before installing any additional pip dependencies.
 See the [Activating the Poetry Environment](#activating-the-poetry-environment) section below.